Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 If you’re the person with more money and your partner discloses that they can’t afford something, it’s important to be sympathetic and non-judgemental.
 Don’t say things like “but it’s only $50!”.
 That $50 might be pocket change to you but it might be a week’s worth of groceries to them.
 Don’t pressure them to stretch their finances more than they are comfortable, and never shame them for having less money than you do.

 What you can do, if you sincerely want to, is offer to cover the cost for both of you.
-And if you want to invite a partner or date to an expensive activity, be upfront about whether you’ll be covering the cost or not.
+If you invite a partner or date to an expensive activity, be upfront about whether you’ll be covering the cost.
 Simply saying “do you want to check out that new restaurant on Friday?
 My treat!” or “would you like to see this show with me?
 Tickets are $35 if so” takes away so much of the guesswork and anxiety.

 “My Metamour is Richer Than Me and it Makes Me Insecure”